artsolar | a new decade

-Established in 2001 by Esperanza León, Solar is a unique proposal in the Hamptons specialising in the representation of emergent artists from Latin America, focusing particularly on contemporary art and design from Venezuela.
+Established in 2001 by Esperanza León, ARTSOLAR is a unique proposal in the Hamptons specialising in emergent artists from Latin America with a focus on contemporary art and design from Venezuela.

-For over 10 years, Esperanza has organised and hosted solo and group shows at Solar in East Hampton.
+For over 15 years, Esperanza has organised and hosted solo and group shows through ARTSOLAR in East Hampton.
 Satellite spaces and collaborations with other galleries have been alternate means to introduce little-known artists to the scene.
-Solar has also participated in international art fairs.
+ARTSOLAR has also participated in international art fairs.
 Esperanza deals personally with all of her clients, including architects, designers, and consultants.